By Craig G. Hurwitz, MD | June 26, 2009 3:50 pm

-For people with diabetes, the goal for blood pressure control is to keep it below 130/80 mm Hg.
+For people with diabetes, the goal for blood pressure control is to keep it below 140/90 mm Hg.
 This target was established on the basis of large-scale studies that showed significant reductions in stroke and heart disease when blood pressure was maintained at this level.
-However, studies also suggest that blood pressure goals are not being met: Only about a third of people with diabetes are reaching this goal consistently.
+However, studies also suggest that blood pressure goals are not being met: Only about half of people with diabetes are reaching this goal consistently.

 Blood pressure is measured in millimeters of mercury (mm Hg).
 The first, or “top,” number is the systolic pressure and measures the force on the blood vessel walls as the heart squeezes, or contracts.
 The second, or “lower,” number is the diastolic pressure, which is the force on the vessel walls as the heart relaxes.
 A person’s blood pressure is categorized as normal, prehypertensive (high-normal), or hypertensive.
 The hypertensive group is further divided into stage 1 and stage 2, based on how high the measurements are above normal.
 Stage 1 refers to blood pressure levels from 140/90 mm Hg to 159/99 mm Hg.
 Stage 2 refers to blood pressure levels of 160/100 mm Hg or higher.